basho/basho_docs/source/languages/en/riak/community/style-guide.md

 #### References

-In contraste to a guide, a **reference** is more of a collection of raw knowledge that strives for correctness and completeness.
+In contrast to a guide, a **reference** is more of a collection of raw knowledge that strives for correctness and completeness.
 In references, the  focus is on compact explanation of specific features, API methods, and similarly fine-grained domains of knowledge.
 It is important to